Accern/docs/source/includes/data_analytics/_sentiment.md

 ##Sentiment Analysis
-**article_sentiment** - `Definition: determines if the article was written positively or negatively by the author.`
+**article_sentiment** - `Definition: determines if the article was written positively or negatively by the author.` Sentiment of the article written by the author/editor.

-**story_sentiment** - `Definition: aggregates article sentiment and calculate the average sentiment for each story.`
+**story_sentiment** - `Definition: aggregates article sentiment and calculate the average sentiment for each story.` An average of all the articles that fall into this story until now.
+If there is only one article, then first_mention=true, and story_sentiment equals article_sentiment.

 Accern sentiment = bag of words + n-grams + deep-learning